The Government announced a new Job Retention Bonus to reward and incentivise employers who retain their furloughed employees:

 It is critical to consider what furlough means for employee benefits programmes.
 Contractual obligations cannot be overlooked, benefits that form part of an employee’s contract need to be guaranteed and the terms and conditions of the contract amended.
 Under the scheme, the reference salary should not include the cost of non-monetary benefits.
 Benefits provided through salary-sacrifice schemes, including pension contributions, should not be included in the claim and should be paid in addition to the wages.

 Normally, an employee cannot switch freely out of a salary-sacrifice scheme unless a relevant 'life event' occurs.
 However, HMRC considers the COVID-19 outbreak to be a life event that could warrant changes to salary-sacrifice arrangements, if the relevant employment contract is updated.
-I recommend seeking additional advice from an employee benefits consultant or tax advisor on this point.
+I recommend seeking additional advice from an employee benefits consultant and tax advisor on this point, please contact Ben Rowntree if you would like to further insights on this.

 Does the CJRS apply to employees who were made redundant prior to 20 March as a consequence of the crisis?